-Mere steps to Lake Union, the Galer Street Hill Climb, and a short bike or bus ride to Downtown Seattle, Fremont, Wallingford, and the University District – Westlake Steps occupies a prime lot with the potential to mark a new era of redevelopment in a transitional neighborhood.
+Mere steps to Lake Union, the Galer Street Hill Climb, and a short bike or bus ride to Downtown Seattle, Fremont, Wallingford, and the University District –One Lakefront occupies a prime lot with the potential to mark a new era of redevelopment in a transitional neighborhood.
 Visible from I-5 and Capitol Hill, this project will not blend into its surroundings but will serve as a visual beacon.

 These two buildings have been designed as a lakeside residence, taking inspiration from the nautical language for the surrounding marinas.
 Additionally, the hillside context has resulted in stepped massing that responds to topography while also reflecting the rhythm and proportion of the neighborhood, with generous setbacks to create areas of rest and retreat.

 Along Dexter Ave N and Westlake Ave N, the building façades are set back over eight feet from the property line, with a set back area of 20 feet mid-block.
 These set back areas offer outdoor space for residents, while also allowing area of landscaping and privacy.
 Should retail inhabit ground-level spaces, these areas will offer retail space on the sidewalk without interfering with pedestrian flow.
 The deeper set back in the middle of the block on Westlake Ave N offers a generous transition between public and private.

 The design and configuration of the buildings provides many corner conditions, each an opportunity to relate to the street and articulate the corners to create a lively focal point.
 Furthering the depth and visual interest are frame elements which add to the playful composition of the buildings, and provide a strong expression of the base, a middle and the top of the building.